itbarsoum99/portfolio/README.md

 ## the site of course

+### versions
-version 1.0.0 - first release, added main components of the website and styles
+1.0.0 - first release, added main components of the website and styles 1.0.1 - minor edits to fix content as well as licensing and README

 *mobile compatibility coming soon :)*

-## features
+### features
 * cursor replaced with dynamic circle icon, for aesthetic purposes (scriptless browsers have functionality too)
 * carousel to say welcome in many languages, sorry if they're wrong as it's google translate
 * scroll down animation